GLMeece/dexcom_api_code_challenge/README.md

   - `-L TRACE` sets the logging to its most verbose level.
 Other values can be invoked as desired.
   - `-d Results` tells Robot Framework where to place the test run output files.
   - `-T` forces the output files to have a timestamp in the filename.
 This allows multiple execution runs without overwriting existing files.

+  ## Source Documentation

+  Open any of the HTML files in the **Docs** directory for documentation on the test suites, resource file, and Python library.

+  To regenerate the documents at any time: `./generate_docs.sh` (on macOS - commands can be executed one at a time in PowerShell on Windows)

 ## Design Notes